 - They’re dedicated.

-- Have taken time to think about what they want to do and things they’re passionate about.
+- They have taken the time to think about what they want to do and the things they’re passionate about.

-- They have programs geared towards students over 18 with more mature experience and more leeway in exploring surrounding areas without supervision.
+Gap Medics also has shadowing abroad programs geared towards students who are over 18 with a more mature experience and more leeway in exploring surrounding areas without supervision.

 - Placements in one-week blocks.

-- For each week the students join them, they get to observe a different specialty department under the guidance of a different mentor.
+- For each week, the students get to observe a different specialty department under the guidance of a different mentor.

 - Most common short-term: 2-3 weeks.

-- Year-round program which begins every Sunday of the year.
+- There are year-round programs which begin every Sunday of the year.

-A day in the shadowing life of a student going to (Croatia for instance):
+A day in the life of a student shadowing doctors abroad (in Croatia for instance):

 Before students go:

 - Comprehensive pre-departure service

 - Contact with staff over in the UK

 - Speaking to doctors about vaccinations needed and booking their flights